rsdoiel/rsdoiel.github.io/blog/2025/07/21/Simplifying_BlogIt.md

    * processSync is a CommonMark pre-processor implementing two features.
 It performs two
    * fucntions.
    *   1. converts links to markdown files (ext. ".md") to their HTML file counter parts
-   *   2. Any `@insert-code-block` will include a source code file block in the resulting
+   *   2. Any `@include-code-block` will include a source code file block in the resulting
    *      source document.
    */
   processSync(): string {